 • J. Christian Perez, Ph.D.
 Transcriptional circuits and fungal-host interplay

 • Jyotika Sharma, Ph.D.
 Mechanism of Efferocytosis and neutrophil homeostasis in pneumonic sepsis

 • Samuel Shelburne, M.D., Ph.D.
 Interactions of basic metabolic processes and bacterial virulence

-• Ambro van Hoof, Ph.D. mRNA degradation and quality control of gene expression
+• Ambro van Hoof, Ph.D. mRNA degradation and quality control of gene expression in eukaryotes

 • Jennifer Walker, Ph.D.
 Host-pathogen interactions influencing medical device-associated infections

 • Chenggang Wu, Ph.D.
 Cell-cell contact mechanism and communication among oral bacteria in dental plaque formation

 • Yi Xu, Ph.D.
 Bacterial pathogen and host interactions